WuSeLeWu/Discord-Web-Clone/README.md

 # About the Project

 The project is a clone of part of the [Discord messaging and digital distribution platform](https://discord.com/).
 It was made because it was liked from a design point of view without any commercial purpose.
-It is forbidden to use it for commercial purposes.
 Only frontend version is available.

 The instant messaging part is realized over [socket.io](https://socket.io/).
 Messaging does not take place on the [website](https://wuselewu.github.io/Discord-Web-Clone/) in the git page because the socket is not active.
 When you download the project and start the socket, messaging will work.